andreihh/chronolens/README.md

-Download the most recently released distribution from [here](https://github.com/andreihh/metanalysis/releases) and run the executable from the `bin` directory: `./metanalysis --help`.
+Download the most recently released distribution from [here](https://github.com/andreihh/metanalysis/releases) and run the executable from the `bin` directory: `./metanalysis help`.

 The following is an example session of commands that inspect a remote `git`
 repository:
 ```
-# clones the repository to the current working directory
+# Clones the repository to the current working directory.
 git clone $URL .

-# prints help and lists the available commands
+# Prints help and lists the available commands.
+metanalysis help

+# Prints usage information for the 'model' command.
-metanalysis --help
+metanalysis help model

-# prints the metadata for the specified file as it is found in the HEAD revision
+# Prints the source model for the specified file as it is found in the 'HEAD'
+# revision.
-metanalysis model --file src/main/Main.java --revision HEAD
+metanalysis model --id $PATH

-# persists the repository metadata
+# Persists the history model.
 metanalysis persist

-# run various analyses that make use of the persisted metadata
+# run various analyses that make use of the persisted model
 ...

-# deletes the persisted repository metadata
+# Deletes the persisted model.
 metanalysis clean
 ```